 6. Accept That Disagreements Will Not Disappear

 Separated couples getting back together cannot expect that all their disagreements and differences will simply disappear.
 They will still happen because you are different individuals and hold different beliefs.
+The relationship will have to be rebuilt on compromise, forgiveness and empathy, and personal growth.

 However, you do not want to sweep your feelings or thoughts under the rug.
 Doing that will only make you erupt at a later point in time.
 Disagreements are a part of married life.
 What matters is the way you handle them.
 Do you make hasty decisions and jump to conclusions that are not always right?
 Or, do you work toward sorting out your differences through communication?